-Revolutionary piano has 108 keys and nine-octave range – and it sounds huge
+This incredible piano has 108 keys and a nine-octave range – and it sounds immense

 Meet the world’s first 108-key piano, handcrafted by one of Australia’s last-remaining piano makers.